Fooodo / Docs

 The payment lifecycle

-The whole pipeline is webhook-driven and idempotent.
-Mollie may retry webhooks on transient failures; the handler is safe to call repeatedly.
+The pipeline is webhook-driven and idempotent.
+Mollie may retry webhooks on transient failures; replays are safe — the service short-circuits if the payment status hasn't changed since the last run.

 Payment states